Pre Tune Information

 engines MUST have a washer present.

-The following is a list of typical spark plug specifications, for boosted applications up to 15 psi.
+The following is a list of typical spark plug specifications, for boosted applications up to 15 psi and n2o up to a 100 shot.

 Note: The above AP numbers are AUTOLITE part numbers, in all cases, read your plugs and adjust the heat range and gap as needed.